VaclavHa/Engeto_Elections_Scraper/README.md

 ## Installation

-A list of all need libraries can be found in file: requirement.txt
+A list of all need libraries can be found in file: requiremens.txt

 Install required libraries manually or use `pip install -r requirements. txt`